vatpac-technology/sops/docs/controller-skills/helicopters.md

     **CB ADC**: "RSCU203, Canberra Tower, report on the ground"

 #### Visual Holds
-Helicopters can be given holding instructions to faciliate movement of nearby traffic that would be impossible for fixed-wing aircrafy to perform.
+Helicopters can be given holding instructions to facilitate movement of nearby traffic that would be impossible for fixed-wing aircrafy to perform.

 Most commonly issued by ADC's that own local airspace, these instructions involve making the helicopter hold over a visual reference point, such as the control tower or a runway threshold, before being given onwards clearance.
+Such an instruction should include an obvious visual reference and an altitude restriction.

 !!! phraseology
     **HWD:** "Sydney Tower, helicopter HWD, Hotel 7, for the Harbour Bridge 5 outbound, ready"
     **SY ADC:** "HWD, Sydney Tower.
-Track to and hold over the tower not above 500ft, traffic landing 34L. report airborne"
+Track to and hold over the tower not above `A005`, traffic landing 34L. report airborne"
-    **HWD:** "Track to and hold over the tower not above 500ft, wilco.
-HWD"
+    **HWD:** "Track to and hold over the tower not above `A005`, HWD"